 (by the way, this overlay and texture are from the Artiste Collection.)

-If you use Lightroom to manage your image database, as I do, you should know that Lightroom doesn't support .png files.
+If you use Lightroom to manage your image database, as I do, you should know that Lightroom (UPDATE - Lightroom after 4.0 does support PNG.) doesn't support .png files.
 (I wish it did!)
 If you import your collections into Lightroom, the .png files won't be imported—and you won't even be warned that some files didn't import.

-If you wish to import your overlays into Lightroom, you'll need to first convert them to Photoshop files.
+If you wish to import your overlays into Lightroomversions before version 5, you'll need to first convert them to Photoshop files.
 (By the way, Aperture does support .png files.)

 Some image browsers do not show .png files very well.
 They will be fine once you open them in Elements, it's just the preview.
 If the overlays look strange, convert them to Photoshop or Tiff files (Do not flatten them though!).